leigupe/leigupe.github.io/_pages/about.md

 About
 ======
 I am an Assistant Professor in the [Electrical and Systems Engineering Department](https://www.ese.upenn.edu) at the University of Pennsylvania.
 I am broadly interested in [power electronics](https://en.wikipedia.org/wiki/Power_electronics) circuits and components and how to design and optimize power conversion systems for applications, such as high-performance computing, renewable energy, and medical devices.
 I was an visiting researcher in the circuits group at [NVIDIA Research](https://www.nvidia.com/en-us/research/), working on data center power delivery.
 Before NVIDIA, I worked at Apple.
-I received my Ph.D. from the [Electrical Engineering Department](https://ee.stanford.edu) at Stanford University in 2019, where I worked with [Juan Rivas](https://profiles.stanford.edu/juan-rivas-davila) in the [SUPER-Lab](https://superlab.stanford.edu).
+I received my Ph.D. in Electrical Engineering from [Stanford](https://ee.stanford.edu) in 2019.

 Group
 ======